 What is the Pharmaceutical Benefits Scheme (PBS)?

-The Pharmaceutical Benefits Scheme (PBS) is an Australian Government program that provides subsidised prescription medicines to residents of Australia.
-It's aim is to ensure Australian residents have affordable and reliable access to a wide range of necessary medicines at an affordable price.
+The Pharmaceutical Benefits Scheme (PBS) is an Australian Government program (which is part of the Australian Government's broader National Medicines Policy).
+It provides subsidised prescription medicines aimed at ensuring Australian residents (who hold a current Medicare card) have affordable and reliable access to a wide range of necessary medicines at an affordable price.

 Can I claim a pharmacy benefit from HIF?

-- Benefits cannot be paid on contraceptives or PBS prescriptions or over the counter items purchased with or without a prescription.
+• Benefits cannot be paid on PBS prescriptions or over the counter items purchased with or without a prescription.

 *PBS amounts